 Accounting Standards Codification ("ASC") 605-10-25-1 of the Financial Accounting Standards Board ("FASB") states revenues are realized or realizable when related assets received or held are readily convertible into known amounts of cash.
-In those cases where there is no reasonable basis for estimating the "known amount" of cash to be collected, the cost recovery method of recognizing revenues may be used.
-Collections on the accounts vary greatly in both the timing and amount ultimately recovered compared to the total amount due on the accounts because of a variety of economic and social factors affecting the real estate environment in general.
-The Company has determined that the known amount of cash to be realized or realizable on its revenue generating activities cannot be reasonably estimated and as such, classifies its finance receivables as nonaccrual and recognizes revenues in the accompanying statements of income on the cost recovery method in accordance with ASC 310-10, Receivables.
-The Company applies the cost recovery method to its various finance products as follows:
+In those cases where there is no reasonable basis for estimating the "known amount" of cash to be collected, the cash basis or cost recovery method of recognizing revenues may be used.
+Collections on the accounts may vary greatly in both the timing and amount ultimately recovered compared to the total revenues earned on the accounts because of a variety of economic and social factors affecting the real estate environment in general.
+The Company has determined that the known amount of cash to be realized or realizable on its revenue generating activities cannot be reasonably estimated and as such, classifies its finance receivables as nonaccrual and recognizes revenues in the accompanying statements of income on the cash basis or cost recovery method in accordance with ASC 310-10, Receivables.
+The Company applies the cash basis method to its original product and the cost recovery method to its special product as follows: